microsoft/vscode-docs/docs/editor/debugging.md

 **Q: What are the supported debugging scenarios?**

-**A:** Debugging of Node.js based applications is supported on Linux, Mac, and Windows out of the box with VS Code.
+**A:** Debugging of Node.js based applications is supported on Linux, macOS, and Windows out of the box with VS Code.
 Many other scenarios are supported by [VS Code extensions](https://marketplace.visualstudio.com/vscode/Debuggers?sortBy=Downloads) available on the Marketplace.

 **Q: I do not see any launch configurations in the debug view drop down, what is wrong?**